Practice Profile

 - Habitats regulation assessment and environmental impact assessment.

-- Drafting an advice on tortious liability, sewage overflows and highways.
+- Tortious liability, sewage overflows and highways.

 - A judicial review challenge to a local authority’s definitive map modification order under Sch 15, para 12 of the Wildlife and Countryside Act 1981.